 The Adjective Clause

-Recognize an adjective clause when you see one.
+Recognize an adjective clause when you find one.

-An adjective clause—also called an adjectival or relative clause—will meet three requirements:
+An adjective clause—also called an adjectival or relative clause—will meet these three requirements:

-- First, it will contain a subject and verb.
+- First, it will contain a subject and a verb.

 - Finally, it will function as an adjective, answering the questions What kind?
 How many? or Which one?